 - Nymph flies such as the Pheasant tail nymphs and the Stonefly nymphs are great.
 Depending on water clarity and time of year I will use size 8 to 12.

-- Streamer patterns like the wooly bugger and egg sucking leech in size 6 to 10 are good options.
-I like black, olive, green and white and the water color will often dictate which color or size the fish want.
+- Streamer patterns like the wooly bugger and egg-sucking leech in sizes 6 to 10 are good options.
+I like black, olive, green, and white, and the water color will often dictate which color or size the fish want.

-You can see some of the most effective steelhead fly patterns that I use when guiding on my page 5 Best Flies For Steelhead – An Expert Guides Advice
+You can see some of the most effective steelhead fly patterns that I use when guiding on my page 19 Most Effective Steelhead Flies.

 If you are interested in learning the how-to fly fish for steelhead and want to know the methods that guides use to constantly catch steelhead on the fly rod throughout the seasons, don’t forget to check out my page Fly Fishing Great Lakes steelhead.